Teichlab/celltypist/README.md

   #`use_rep` can be omitted here as it defaults to 'X_pca'.
   celltypist.integrate(adata, batch = 'a_batch_key', cell_type = 'a_celltype_key', use_rep = 'X_pca')
   ```
   The batch confounder can be the dataset origin, donor ID, or any relevant covariate.
-For the biological factor, it is the consistent annotation across cells, such as manual annotations of all cells, transferred cell type labels from a single reference model, and as an example here, the harmonised cell types from the CellTypist harmonisation pipeline (see the above section).
+For the biological factor, it is the consistent annotation across cells, such as manual annotations of all cells, transferred cell type labels from a single reference model, and as an example here, the harmonised cell types from the CellTypist harmonisation pipeline (see the harmonisation section).
 Specifically, you can add two extra columns in the `.obs` of the input AnnData using the reannotation information from `alignment.reannotation`.
   ```python
   #Insert low- and high-hierarchy annotations into the AnnData.
   adata.obs[['harmonized_low', 'harmonized_high']] = alignment.reannotation.loc[adata.obs_names, ['reannotation', 'group']]